 There can be multiple @PlanningEntityCollectionProperty annotated members.
 Those can even return a Collection with the same entity class type.
+Instead of Collection, it can also return an array.

-A '@PlanningEntityCollectionProperty annotation needs to be on a member in a class with a @PlanningSolution annotation.
+A @PlanningEntityCollectionProperty annotation needs to be on a member in a class with a @PlanningSolution annotation.
 It is ignored on parent classes or subclasses without that annotation.